TiagoMAntunes/txtFormatter/README.md

 blockLine()
 ```

-Using these commands give the following output:
+Using these commands gives the following output:

 ```
 +------------------------------------------------------------------------------+